sjbylo/aba/README.md

 INFO Login to the console with user: "kubeadmin", and password: "XXYZZ-XXYZZ-XXYZZ-XXYZZ"
 ```

-You can run commands against the cluster if you like using 'make', e.g. to show the installation progress:
+You can run commands against the cluster if you like, e.g. to show the installation progress:

 ```
-make cmd CMD="get co"
+scripts/oc-command.sh get co
 ```

 If you only want to create the agent-based iso file to boot bare-metal nodes, use e.g.: